aridjayarecipes/cutesrecipes.web.app/content/post/2472-recipe-of-ultimate-pumpkin-soup-healthy.md

 - "1 cup Skim Milk"
 recipeinstructions:
 - "In large saucepan, heat water over medium heat."
 - "Add onion and cook until tender, about 3 minutes.
-Don&#39;t let the onion dry out."
+Don't let the onion dry out."
 - "Add pumpkin, broth, cinnamon, nutmeg, and black pepper.
 Bring to a boil, reduce heat and simmer for 5 minutes."
 - "Stir in milk and cook until hot.
-Don&#39;t boil."
+Don't boil."
 - "Blend soup, if desired.
 Can be served garnished with green onion tops."
 - "Serving size is 1 cup."
 categories: